Choosing a course

 Follow your computer’s instructions to install the application.

 After you book into an Online Live course, you’ll be provided with a unique link to join the Zoom sessions.
-Before each session, simply get your headphones/earbuds and connect to your computer and click the link.
+Before each session starts, find a quiet place to sit with your computer, connect your headphones, and click the link.
 You'll be taken to your web browser.
 When prompted, click the “Open Zoom” button and then click “Join with computer audio” to join the call.
 You’re in!

 To participate in any of our online courses, you will need high-speed internet.
 Any computer or modem/router purchased in the past 10 years should be fine – preferably connecting to the internet via broadband (e.g. NBN) or ADSL.
 Wireless broadband or satellite connections are generally fine, but will depend on the connection.
 Dial-up connections are not recommended.